Traveling as a laryngectomee can be challenging. The

 • Several HMEs and HME housings

-• Carrying an electrolarynx even by those using a voice prosthesis may be helpful in case one is unable to speak
+• Carrying an electrolarynx (with extra batteries). even by those using a voice prosthesis may be helpful in case one is unable to speak

-• A voice amplifier ( if needed with extra batteries or a battery charger) and an electrolarynx (with an extra batteries).
+• A voice amplifier ( if needed with extra batteries or a battery charger

 Individuals who use a voice prosthesis should also bring